Is Your Roof Protected?

 3. Cracked, missing, or deteriorated sealant around roof penetrations and flashings

-Sealant generally is a silicon based caulking that keeps water from getting in.
+Sealant generally is a silicon-based caulking that keeps water from getting in.
 It is used when flashings are not tight enough, when there is a joint between flashings, or when flashings are fastened with nails.
-If sealant is cracked or deteriorated, then the penetration or flashing is especially susceptible to water getting in and causing a leak.
+If the sealant is cracked or deteriorated, then the penetration or flashing is especially susceptible to water getting in and causing a leak.
 Making sure that your roofer has used the highest quality sealant is imperative; ensuring that this sealant remains strong every year is a must.
-Hence it’s essential to have a professional roof inspector conduct an annual roof inspection.
+Hence it’s essential to have a professional roof inspector conduct an annual roof inspection

 4. Third party damage